GoldbergLab/PyVAQ/README.md

 The audio streams are written to disk as a single multi-track .wav file, and each video stream is written to disk separately.
 On-line asynchronous merging of audio and video can be configured in the GUI.

+## Non-standard library dependencies

+numpy (image buffer handling, audio processing) scipy (audio filtering)
+Pillow (PIL) (GUI image display) matplotlib (GUI display of audio stream and statistics) pympler (finding memory leaks - will be removed when all the bugs are gone) nidaqmx (interacting with the NI DAQ - acquiring audio and synchronizing audio/video) PySpin (interacting with the FLIR Blackfly S USB camera)

 ## Known issues

  - Memory-related lock-up and sometimes crashes occur after several hours of operation due to a memory leak (still working on it!)